 15. Explain the functionalities of Docker Swarm.

-Answer: It gives teams more functionality in terms of accessing and managing the environment.
-Docker Swarm mode allows for automatic load balancing in the Docker environment, as well as scripting for writing and structuring the Swarm environment.
-It also allows you to easily roll back environments to a previous save state.
+Answer: Docker Swarm mode allows for automatic load balancing in the Docker environment, as well as scripting for writing and structuring the Swarm environment.
+It also allows you to easily roll back environments to a previous state.

-Above all, it emphasizes high-security features.
-It improves connectivity between the Swarm’s worker and manager nodes while also increasing stability.
-It also highlights the advantages of increased scalability by the use of load balancing.
-Load balancing ensures that the Swarm environment is transformed into one that is more scalable.
+Above all, Docker Swarm emphasizes high-security features.
+It improves connectivity between the Swarm's worker and manager nodes while increasing stability with the use of load balancing.
+In general, load balancing ensures that the Swarm environment becomes easily scalable.

 17. Explain the working of Docker Swarm.

-Answer: The manager node in a dysfunctional cluster is aware of the state of the worker nodes.
-The manager node sends tasks to the worker nodes, which they accept.
-Agents on the worker nodes communicate to the manager node on the status of tasks on the node.
-As a consequence, the manager node can guarantee that the cluster’s desired state was maintained.
+Answer: The manager node in a dysfunctional cluster is aware of the state of the worker nodes and assigns tasks to the worker nodes.
+Agents on the worker nodes communicate the status of their tasks with the manager node.
+As a consequence, the manager node can guarantee that the cluster's desired state is maintained.

-A Docker Swarm environment may also become a container for several manager nodes, with only a single main manager node available for other manager nodes to choose from.
+A Docker Swarm environment may also become a container for several manager nodes.
 The CLI is the foundation for creating a service.
-All resources can be coordinated using the API linked in the Swarm environment helps in coordinating all the resources.
+The API linked in the Swarm environment helps in coordinating all the resources.

 Task assignment allows users to assign jobs to tasks based on particular IP addresses.
 The dispatcher and scheduler are in charge of assigning tasks and guidelines to worker nodes in order to complete tasks.
 The worker node, therefore, communicates to the manager node to see if any new tasks have been assigned.
 Finally, in the Swarm environment, tasks allocated to the worker nodes are carried out.